KLIA Ekspres

-The ERL KLIA Ekspres is an express airport rail link servicing the Kuala Lumpur International Airport (KLIA) in Malaysia.
-It runs from KL Sentral, the main railway station of Kuala Lumpur to KLIA as well as its low-cost terminal, klia2.
+The KLIA Ekspres is an express airport rail link servicing the Kuala Lumpur International Airport (KLIA) in Malaysia.
+It runs from KL Sentral, the main railway station of Kuala Lumpur, to KLIA's Terminal 1 and Terminal 2 stations.
 The line is one of the two services on the Express Rail Link (ERL) system, sharing the same tracks as the KLIA Transit.
-The KLIA Transit stops at all stations along the line, whereas the KLIA Ekspres runs as a direct non-stop express service between KL Sentral and KLIA/klia2.
-The is operated by Express Rail Link Sdn.
+The KLIA Transit stops at all stations along the line, whereas the KLIA Ekspres runs as a direct non-stop express service between KL Sentral and KLIA Terminal 1 and 2.
+It is operated by Express Rail Link Sdn.
 Bhd.
 (ERL).
-Unlike most railways in Malaysia, it uses standard gauge instead of metre gauge.